AtsushiSakai/PyJSONViewer/README.md

 ## Vimrc setting

-If you are a vimuser, you can set this command in your vimrc.
+If you are a vim user, you can set this command in your vimrc.

 	"JSON format
 	function!
 JsonFormat()